openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 By putting pre run and run procedures together, there would be no way to specifically signal that pre run failed and block starting the cluster.
-Instead, systemd would restart the MicroShift service and possibly result in inconsistency in "history of commits".
+Instead, systemd would restart the MicroShift service and possibly result in inconsistency in "history of deployments".
 It is further amplified by the fact that greenboot runs health checks only once, on start, so it might means that also the data is in unexpected state due to attempts to migrate the data which might end up with different result than